vega/vega-datasets/datapackage.md

 ### path
 unemployment-across-industries.json
 ### description
-Industry-level unemployment statistics from the Current Population Survey (CPS), published monthly by the U.S. Bureau of Labor Statistics.
+Industry-level unemployment from the Current Population Survey (CPS), published monthly by the U.S. Bureau of Labor Statistics.
 Includes unemployed persons and unemployment rate across 11 private industries, as well as agricultural, government, and self-employed workers.
 Covers January 2000 through February 2010.
 Industry classification follows format of CPS Table A-31.

-The dataset can be replicated using the BLS API.
-For more, see the `scripts` folder of this repository.
+Transformed using `scripts/make-unemployment-across-industries.py`

 The BLS Web site states:
 > "Users of the public API should cite the date that data were accessed or retrieved using